Live in beta · 120 modules in the gate

 Four layers.
 Compounding.

 Every competitor either ships pattern matchers (cheap, brittle) or ships LLM-only fixes (slow, expensive, hallucinates).
 We stack four deterministic layers in front of Claude.
 Most fixes never reach the LLM.
 Margin works.
 Quality compounds.
+And every fix is re-scanned to prove it worked— we don't tell you it's fixed, we show you the green.

 01~47%